Chapter 3 Infectious Diseases Related to Travel

 Low-grade fevers and local reactions, such as injection site pain, arm swelling, and pain that limits movement of the injected arm, are side effects seen after both conjugate and polysaccharide quadrivalent meningococcal vaccines but occur more commonly after conjugate vaccine.
 Symptoms are generally mild to moderate and resolve within 48– 72 hours.
 Severe adverse events, such as high fever, chills, joint pain, rash, or seizures are rare (<5% of vaccinees) with either type of vaccine.

 Although no clinical trials of meningococcal vaccines have been conducted in pregnant or lactating women, postlicensure safety data have not identified any serious safety concerns to the mother or fetus.
 Pregnancy or lactation should not preclude vaccination with MenACWY or MPSV4 if indicated.

 People with moderate or severe acute illness should defer vaccination until their condition improves.
 Vaccination is contraindicated for people who have a severe allergic reaction to any component of the vaccines.
 All meningococcal vaccines are inactivated and may be given to immunosuppressed people.

 In the United States and most industrialized countries, antibiotic chemoprophylaxis is recommended for close contacts of a patient with invasive meningococcal disease to prevent secondary cases.
 Chemoprophylaxis ideally should be initiated within 24 hours after the index patient is identified; prophylaxis given >2 weeks after exposure has little value.
-Antibiotic regimens for prophylaxis include rifampin, ciprofloxacin, and ceftriaxone.
+Antibiotics used for prophylaxis include ciprofloxacin, rifampin, and ceftriaxone.
 Ceftriaxone is recommended for pregnant women.